emanuelevivoli/CoMix/docs/datasets/README.md

 #### Convert images

-Now, you can convert the images of comics to the unified format running the following command:
+Now, you can convert the images of comics to the unified format by running the following command:
 ```bash
 $ python comix/process/popmanga.py
 ```

 ### SPLITS

-In the path `data/datasets.unify/name_of_the_dataset/splits` are available the splits for every dataset except for `Manga109`.
+In the path `data/datasets.unify/name_of_the_dataset/splits` the splits are available for every dataset except for `Manga109`.
 In particular `val.csv` and `test.csv` are available for every dataset.
 Furthermore, in `comics` there is also `train.csv`